-The investment universe is assessed for ESG risks and opportunities recorded in Carmignac proprietary ESG platform "START" (System for Tracking and Analysis of a Responsible Trajectory).
-The extra-financial analysis is implemented in the investment strategy by undertaking activities described below whereby the Sub-Fund's equity investment universe is actively reduced by at least 20%.
-The full process of the reduction of the investment universe is found in the corresponding Transparency code on the Carmignac website.
-The initial investment universe is MSCI ACWI Index.
-The investment universe and the Sub-Fund are reviewed periodically to maintain alignment for universe reduction purposes.
+In terms of ESG integration, the investment universe is assessed for ESG risks and opportunities recorded in Carmignac proprietary ESG platform "START" (System for Tracking and Analysis of a Responsible Trajectory).
+This applies to equity and corporate bonds issuers.
+The Environmental, Social and Governance analysis ("Integrated ESG Analysis") is incorporated in the investment process performed by the investment team using proprietary research and external research.

+The extra-financial analysis is implemented in the investment strategy by undertaking activities described below whereby the Sub-Fund's investment universe is actively reduced by at least 20%.
+The full process of the reduction of the investment universe is found in the corresponding Transparency Code on the Carmignac website.